aje220/OptiMOBO/README.md

 * **Modified WFG:** A modified version of WFG that can break down a non-dominated space into cells and returns the coordinates of each cell (in the objective space).
 Currently only works in 2D.
 * **generate_latin_hypercube_samples** A method of producing latin hypercube samples in any ```n``` dimensional space.
 * **EHVI** The expected hypervolume improvement of an objective vector.
 2D and crudely in 3D.
-* **Expected decomposition:** A perfomance measure that uses scalarisation functions to evaluate the performance of a decision vector.
+* **Expected decomposition:** Scalarisation functions can be used as multi-objective acqusition functions.
+Scalarisation functions can be used as a performance measure, this quality can be exploited to measure the convergence of solution in the objective space.
+Optimising the expected decomposition of a problem can identify new sample points.

 #### Experimental Parameters
 Various experimental parameters can be customised: